1heidi/names/README.md

-# Analyzing Naming Conventions in Life Science Data Resources to Improve Findability for Humans and Machines
+# Naming Conventions of Biodata Resources

 ### Purpose: Analysis of full and common names predicted in the Global Biodata Coalition Inventory (2022)
   * Started with inventory: